Facial Cupping & Gua Sha

 Gently Sculpt and Improve Lymphatic Flow

-What are Facial Cupping and Gua Sha?
+What are Facial Cupping

 Benefits can include…

-improved circulation
+Improves circulation

-Improved collagen and elastin production
+Supports the skin's natural collagen and elastin production

-Reduced puffiness
+Reduces puffiness

-Reduced appearance of fine lines
+Softens the appearance of fine lines

-Uneven skin tone or texture
+Uneven skin tone and texture

 Fine lines

-Dry skin
+Dry or dehydrated skin

-Tension in jaw, forehead, and face
+Tension in the jaw, forehead, and facial muscles

 FAQs